-- A. During hybrid and in-school learning, due to inclement weather or other emergencies, it may be necessary to cancel school for the day or have a "delayed opening."
-If this should occur, parents and caregivers are asked to tune in to the local news, visit The School District of Philadelphia's website at www.philasd.org, or call the District's Parent hotline at (215) 400-INFO (4636). - B. During hybrid and in-school learning, in the event of a delayed opening, a specific opening time will be announced for all schools and early childhood programs.
+- A. Due to inclement weather or other emergencies, it may be necessary to cancel school for the day, have a virtual learning day, or have a "delayed opening."
+If this should occur, parents and caregivers are asked to tune in to the local news, visit The School District of Philadelphia's website at www.philasd.org, or call the District's Parent hotline at (215) 400-INFO (4636). - B. In the event of a delayed opening, a specific opening time will be announced for all schools and early childhood programs.
 Dismissal time will remain the same.
-Yellow bus transportation will run, but bus pick up times will be pushed back in accordance to the time of the delayed opening for students (e.g. - If a student's normal pick up time is 7:30 AM and there is a two-hour delayed opening, the pick up time will be 9:30 AM).
+Yellow bus transportation will run, but bus pick up times will be pushed back in accordance to the time of the delayed opening for students (e.g. If a student's normal pick up time is 6:30 AM and there is a two-hour delayed opening, the pick up time will be 8:30 AM).
 All school trips that are scheduled will be canceled.
 Breakfast, lunch, after-school programming, and athletics will not be affected and will function as normal.
 We strongly encourage you to make arrangements for your child's supervision when schools are closed or delayed, and to review these arrangements with your child periodically.